When are you entitled to paid leave?

 You are entitled to time off work for a strictly necessary period of time when accompanying a family member to a doctor for an examination or treatment – this can be for a sudden illness or accident, but also for a planned examination.
 However, you are only entitled if the accompanying is necessary (typically for a young child or an incapacitated parent) and if the tasks could not be carried out outside working hours.
 The maximum amount of time off can be one day.

-If you are getting married, it is a good idea from an employment law point of view to set the date of the ceremony on a working day.
+If you’re getting married, it’s a good idea from an employment law perspective to set your ceremony date on a weekday.
 In this case, you are entitled to two days off.
 One day always falls on the actual attendance at the ceremony.
 If the ceremony is on a weekend or public holiday, you are only entitled to one day off.
 Only one day’s pay is ever due.

 The wedding of certain other relatives also merits time off.
 If your child is getting married, you are entitled to one day of paid time off.
 If, for example, your parent has planned a second wedding, you will only get one day’s leave without pay.